Health Insurance Portability and Accountability Act: Education and training

 Education and training of healthcare providers is a requirement for correct implementation of both the HIPAA Privacy Rule and Security Rule.

-HIPAA acronym
+Healthcare providers must receive initial training on HIPAA policies and procedures, including the Privacy Rule and the Security Rule.
+This training covers how to handle protected health information (PHI), patient rights, and the minimum necessary standard.
+Providers learn about the types of information that are protected under HIPAA, such as medical records, billing information and any other health information.
+They are also taught about patients' rights under HIPAA, such as the right to access their health records and request correction.
+Regular fresher training is recommended to keep healthcare providers up to date with any changes in HIPAA regulations and best practices.
+This includes updates on new policies, procedures, and any material changes to existing practices.

+Misspelling as HIPPA

-Although the acronym HIPAA matches the title of the 1996 Public Law 104-191, Health Insurance Portability and Accountability Act, HIPAA is sometimes incorrectly referred to as "Health Information Privacy and Portability Act (HIPPA)."
+Although the acronym HIPAA matches the title of the 1996 Public Law 104-191, Health Insurance Portability and Accountability Act, HIPAA is sometimes incorrectly referred to as HIPPA, variously said to refer to the "Health Information Privacy and Portability Act", "Health Information Privacy Protection Act", or "Health Insurance Privacy and Protection Act".
+The HIPPA misspelling has been observed among COVID-19 scammers.

 Violations

-According to the US Department of Health and Human Services Office for Civil Rights, between April 2003 and January 2013, it received 91,000 complaints of HIPAA violations, in which 22,000 led to enforcement actions of varying kinds (from settlements to fines) and 521 led to referrals to the US Department of Justice as criminal actions.
+According to the U.S. Department of Health and Human Services Office for Civil Rights, between April 2003 and January 2013, it received 91,000 complaints of HIPAA violations, in which 22,000 led to enforcement actions of varying kinds (from settlements to fines) and 521 led to referrals to the U.S. Department of Justice as criminal actions.
 Examples of significant breaches of protected information and other HIPAA violations include: